Gisborne

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 78 trips across all routes, translating to about 10 weekly trips per individual stop.
+Service frequency averages 78 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport